One Community blog, Anne Frank Quote, change the world

 HIGHEST GOOD SOCIETY PROGRESS

-a new way to life, living fulfilled, an enriching life, enriched life, fulfilled life, ascension, evolving consciousness, loving lifeOne Community is creating Earth-care teacher/demonstration hubs through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needsCommunity, and making a difference in the world:
+a new way to life, living fulfilled, an enriching life, enriched life, fulfilled life, ascension, evolving consciousness, loving lifeOne Community is developing holistic human support webs throughh a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needsCommunity, and making a difference in the world:

-This week, the core team completed 47 hours managing One Community volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug-fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
-We also shot and incorporated the video above that talks about Earth-care teacher demonstration hubs and how Earth-care teacher demonstration hubs integrate into the bigger picture of everything One Community is doing.
-The pictures below show some of this work.
+This week, the core team completed over 34 hours managing One Community’s volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug-fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
+They also shot and incorporated the video above that talks about holistic human support webs and how holistic human support webs is a foundation of the bigger picture of everything One Community is doing.
+The picture below shows some of this work.

 ADMINISTRATION TEAM